 Filing for Social Security Disability benefits based on a case of clinical Depression may be challenging.
 This is largely due to the fact that Depression is, for the most part, a subjective condition.
 This is further complicated by the fact that the Social Security Administration (SSA) does not have a specific listing for clinical Depression in its listing of impairments (also known as the “Blue Book”).
 That does not mean, however, that it is impossible to qualify for Social Security Disability benefits based on a case of clinical Depression.

 Clinical Depression is covered in the Blue Book guidelines under Section 12.04, which covers Affective Disorders.
-While Depression is not specifically covered in the Blue Book under its own listing, you may qualify for Social Security Disability benefits under Section 12.04 if your Depression results in limitations of your daily activities and/or social functioning or you suffer from a loss of interest in most activities, have suffered significant changes in eating habits and weight, have disturbed sleep patterns, decreased energy, paranoid thinking and/or suicidal tendencies.
+While Depression is not specifically covered in the Blue Book under its own listing, you may be approved for Social Security Disability benefits under Section 12.04 if your Depression results in limitations of your daily activities and/or social functioning or you suffer from a loss of interest in most activities, have suffered significant changes in eating habits and weight, have disturbed sleep patterns, decreased energy, paranoid thinking and/or suicidal tendencies.

 Depression and Your Social Security Disability Case